SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `tee_strip_colors_pbcopy.sh`

-Function/script for outputting a stream, and also stripping the color control sequences before putting it into the clipboard.
+[tee_strip_colors_pbcopy.sh](tee_strip_colors_pbcopy.sh) - Function/script for outputting a stream, and also stripping the color control sequences before putting it into the clipboard.

 The output that goes to stdout will stil contain colors, but the color information will be removed before being placed in the clipboard.